-- Wind energy plants can negatively affect birds, bats and marine mammals and also "pollute" landscape. - Biomass plants can cause the further promotion of monoculture of biomass with negative impacts on natural goods as landscape, water, biodiversity in Europe but also in other regions of the World due to possible imports of biomass.
-Particularly by the transition of grassland into production land for biomass the biodiversity is reduced.
-The so-called second generation of biomass (straw, sludge, agricultural waste) is put on the agenda regarding the further promotion of biomass plants. - The construction of hydropower plants can cause negative impacts on water flows and water habitats because of constructions; also fish population might be affected negatively. - Solar power plants in the open countryside could also have a negative impact on the landscape.
+- Wind energy plants can negatively affect birds, bats and marine mammals and also "pollute" landscape.
+51 - Biomass plants can cause the further promotion of monoculture of biomass with negative impacts on natural goods as landscape, water, biodiversity in Europe but also in other regions of the World due to possible imports of biomass.
+Particularly by the transition of grassland into production land for biomass the biodiversity is reduced52.
+The so-called second generation of biomass (straw, sludge, agricultural waste) is put on the agenda regarding the further promotion of biomass plants. - The construction of hydropower plants can cause negative impacts on water flows and water habitats because of constructions; also fish population might be affected negatively.